Heyjude101/LeetCode/70-climbing-stairs/NOTES.md

 2. use dp.fill(-1) to fill all blocks to -1;
 3. accept it in a function using similar to vector
 ​
-then we move to tabulated approach then we optimize space if possible.
+then we move to tabulated approach ( easy....we get rid of the recursive stack here) then we optimize space if possible.